safi-ullah-031/Advanced-Caesar-Cipher/README.md

 - **Decryption**: The program takes the ciphertext and key to reconstruct the original message.

 ## **License**
-This project is open-source and available under the MIT License.
+This project is open-source and available under the (GNU) GENERAL PUBLIC LICENSE.

 ---

-Let me know if you need any modifications! 🚀